 When we say that “the Church” is donating billions of dollars to humanitarian aid, we are really saying that donors – members and friends of the church – are donating billions of dollars.
 Thanks to all of you who continue to support this great work of blessing people’s lives at home and around the world.

-All Mormon missionaries in Italy and all LDS Church members there are alive and well after a powerful earthquake killed at least 120 people in central Italy early Wednesday morning.
+All missionaries of The Church of Jesus Christ of Latter-day Saints in Italy and all Church members there are alive and well after a powerful earthquake killed at least 120 people in central Italy early Wednesday morning.

 To bless the lives of others requires us to achieve a level of self-reliance.
 Sometimes, however, the very act of sacrificing and serving others can strengthen our capacity to provide for ourselves and others.